 [Customers] understand I’m open, willing to share ideas.
 My attitude is, ‘Let’s talk, let’s collaborate.’

 Working as a Team

 Lewis enjoys working on a business resource team full of other big personalities.
-“We all have our roles,” says Lewis, referring to her colleagues—a team of specialists led by Marketing Manager Joni Hamilton and Director of Business Resources Kevin Hughes.
+“We all have our roles,” says Lewis, referring to her colleagues.
 “We rely on each other for support because we’re looking out for the best interest of the customer.”
 Members of Lewis’ team regularly give to local food banks and deliver guest lectures to educate the next generation of culinarians.
 Lewis, who grew up in a military family, is also personally invested in supporting members of the armed forces.

 Lewis also makes it a point to stay ahead of restaurant trends so she can better serve her customers.
 “When you enjoy your work, researching and reading about the food business isn’t a chore,” says Lewis.
 What does she think will be the next big thing?
 “I am seeing more interesting fusion concepts, like a German-Mexican food truck.
 After work, I’m excited to go try it out.”